High School Student Resume Templates (+ Writing Tips)

 8. Include a cover letter.

-Write a high school cover letter in just 400 words.
+Complement your resume with a compelling cover letter.
 Use three paragraphs: first, introduce yourself and why you want to work there; second, explain how you’ve used or plan to use your skills, and finally, ask them to contact you.
-A cover letter will help you expand on your high school student resume.
+See what to include in a cover letter for additional guidance.

 Choosing a resume template for high school students is only the first step.
-Here are some expert resources to write a perfect resume and cover letter:
+Here are some expert resources for writing a perfect resume and cover letter:

 What makes our Resume Builder great?